 Harambe Market – This has outside only seating.
 Which can be a bit of a pain depending on the weather.
 But the food is fantastic.

 Satu’li Canteen – Great for Pandora themed food.
 All kinds of different options for the kids and the deserts are……interesting!

 Yak and Yeti Restaurant – Here you will find great Asian inspired food.
-I strongly suggest you get the cream cheese wontons or the mango pie for desert as they are both killer options.
+I strongly suggest you get the cream cheese wontons or the mango pie for dessert as they are both killer options.